 Because USM Anywhere manages important security functions for your organization, the system requires that all users log inLog in (verb): Process in which an individual gains access to a computer system after providing sufficient credentials to authenticate their unique identity.
 Login (noun): User credentials, typically a username and matching password. with a user name and a password.
 See Role-Based Access Control (RBAC) in USM Anywhere for more information about the rolesTasks and responsibilities based on job description and position within an organization.
 A user's role is often used to define access to functionality and privileges to perform specific tasks and operations. in USM Anywhere.

 USM Anywhere collects information about when a user logs into the system and what the user does.
-This information is available in USM Anywhere when you navigate to SETTINGS > SYSTEM EVENTS.
+This information is available in USM Anywhere when you go to Settings > System Events.

 Note: AlienVault recommends that users enable multi-factor authentication (MFA)A method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence. for their account.
 MFA adds extra security because it requires multiple factors to authenticateProcess used to verify the identity of a user, user device, or other entity, usually through a username and password. a user, making it more difficult for an unauthorized person to gain access to the account.
 For more information about this security configuration, see Using Multi-Factor Authentication.

-Users can access settings for their own account and log out of the system by clicking the icon in the upper-right corner.
+Users can access settings for their own account and log out of the system by clicking the icon in the upper right corner of the page.